samsquire/ideas4/README.md

 # 211. Stength reduction data querying

 Some people think 100ms for a response from an API is a good number.
 I don't agree.
 A computer can do a lot in 100 milliseconds.
+The numbers of items that is relevant to any given query is usually querying is much less than a billion.

 I think we can create a model where most queries end up with a familiar amount of work to do.
 And per request.
 This can be used to create scaling decisions.
 We can do this by optimising a certain workload, and then applying that workload to our problem.
 Note this is the reverse to how most people solve performance problem.
 I want to generalise solving performance problems for lots of data.

+ * An average 3ghz CPU can execute 3E9 or 3,000,000,000 cycles per second or 3E9 cycles per 1E+09 nanoseconds or in nanoseconds per cycle 1E+09÷3E9 or 0.333333333 nanoseconds per cycle.
+ * It takes half a cycle to read data in L1 cache but takes 100 nanosecond to read data from main memory.
+ * Memory bandwidth is around 12 gigabytes per second or higher.
+ * Memory can therefore be retrieved from main memory at 100 nanoseconds or ((1E9*100.
+Obviously we actually have cache lines, so this is more like 1E9/64*100 = 1.5625 gigabytes a second.
+ * But to actually refer to a byte we need an L1 reference (or L2 or L3) so that's (6400 * 1E9) * 0.5 =
  * I define a standard where 15 tables of 1 billion records are queried.
 That's 15 billion records.
  * These queries go on in parallel and concurrently, so there is contention.
  * If we think of the memory access patterns, we can design the most efficient traversal of memory and disk.